pygumby/progfun1-course-notes/notes/week_1.md

 + Consider Boolean expressions such as `true && e`. `&&` and `||` don't always need their right operand to be evaluated.
 They use "short-circuit evaluation".

 + Definitions can be "by-name" and "by-value", too.
-In the former case, the right-hand side is evaluated on each invocation, in the latter case, the right-hand side is evaluated once, at the point of definition.
+In the former case, the right-hand side is evaluated on each invocation, in the latter case, the right-hand side is evaluated only once, at the point of definition.

   ````scala
   def x = 2 // "by-name"